- Student eligibility

 Q. What should I include under the Reasons for applying?

-In this section you should mention why you are applying, why are you interested in this particular project, and what do you hope to gain from it in terms of skills and/or skills.
+In this section you should mention why you are applying, why are you interested in this particular project, and what do you hope to gain from it in terms of skills and/or experience.

 Q. What information should the supervisor provide in the application form?